 People often assume that everyone who is pregnant must be delighted on every level, but sometimes the picture isn't that straightforward.
 Mostly, if we're honest, it's a bit of a mixed bag.
-Yes, you might feel joyful, elated, excited, celebratory, but alongside that perhaps you feel worried, shocked, surprised, unsure?
-Maybe you even feel deeply worried, anxious or afraid?
+You might feel joyful, elated, excited, celebratory, but alongside that perhaps you also feel a bit worried, shocked, surprised or unsure?
+You might even feel deeply worried, anxious or afraid of labour, birth and/or becoming a parent.
 This might be due to a previous experience or maybe you've always felt that way about birth.
 You might understand where your feelings have come from or you might not.

 For some, birth can seem like a huge, looming hurdle and it's hard to imagine how you'll clear it, let alone how you'll achieve a safe, secure, wobble-free landing on the other side as you make the life-changing transition to parenthood.
 For some people it's as if that birth-hurdle is surrounded by an obstacle course laced with traps and snares and it's going to take more than a leap of faith to get you through.

 Over the years I've spoken to hundreds of pregnant women and partners who find it hard to see beyond the birth-hurdle, and that includes those who are feeling more excited and confident than their sisters.
 If you're someone who is worried about clearing the hurdle of labour and birth and taking the leap into parenthood, that's where I come in.